Mobile Menu

 Smooth Haired Dachshund Personality

-Smooth haired Dachshunds were the original coat type so they are the most likely to display the general breed characteristics listed above without variation.
+Smooth haired Dachshunds were the original coat type for the breed so they are the most likely to display the general breed characteristics listed above without variation.

-Smooth haired Dachshunds are bright, alert, and playful.
+Smooth haired Dachshunds are Intelligent, alert, and playful.

-They are also more likely to attach themselves to one person in the household as their favorite.
+They are also very loyal and are more likely to attach themselves to one person in the household as their favorite.

 Long Haired Dachshund Personality